CabrilloRoboticsClub/robosub_ros/README.md

 # RoboSub ROS

 This document has instructions to get you started.
-Reach each section carefully.
+Read each section carefully.

 ## Setup (All Platforms)

 If you have a Windows, Mac or Linux on your desktop you can use Docker and Development Containers in vscode to do local development.
-This is the fastest and easiest way to get setup and enables you to run the simulator and control the ROV on your computer.
+This is the fastest and easiest way to get setup and enables you to run the simulator and control the AUV on your computer.
 This is the recommended setup for everyone.

 1. [Install vscode](https://code.visualstudio.com/)
 1. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/)